CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Peer Link Routing

-NVIDIA Spectrum switches drop routed traffic arriving on MLAG peerlink interfaces destined to remote VXLAN VTEPs, similar to the {{<link url="#large-packet-drops-on-the-peer-link-interface" text="loop prevention mechanism">}} that prevents forwarding traffic received on the peerlink to dual-connected bonds.
-The switch forwards natively routed packets (packets that would not be routed to a VNI requiring VXLAN encapsulation) that arrive on a peerlink interface as normal.
-To avoid dropping traffic destined to remote VTEPs, configure routes and host default gateways to avoid crossing routed `peerlink` subinterfaces.
+NVIDIA Spectrum switches drop routed traffic that arrives on an MLAG peerlink interface and routes to a remote VXLAN VTEP.
+This behavior is similar to the {{<link url="#large-packet-drops-on-the-peer-link-interface" text="loop avoidance mechanism">}} that prevents the switch from forwarding traffic from the peerlink to dual-connected bonds.
+The switch forwards [natively routed packets](## "packets that do not route to a VNI and therefore require VXLAN encapsulation") that arrive on a peerlink interface as normal.
+To avoid dropping traffic that routes to a remote VTEP, configure routes and host default gateways to avoid crossing routed `peerlink` subinterfaces.

-If you have a requirement to route traffic to an MLAG peer switch for VXLAN forwarding to accommodate uplink failures or other design needs, configure a routing adjacency across a separate routed interface that is not the MLAG `peerlink`.
+If you need to route traffic to an MLAG peer switch for VXLAN forwarding to accommodate uplink failures or other design needs, configure a routing adjacency across a separate routed interface that is not the MLAG `peerlink`.

 ## Configuration Example